-Dr. Langman’s new book builds on the research presented in Why Kids Kill, but has a vastly expanded magnitude:
+Dr. Langman’s new book is a qualitative analysis that builds on the research presented in Why Kids Kill, but has a vastly expanded magnitude:

 - The sample of shooters has grown from 10 to 48.

 - The book investigates school shooters through the lifespan, from age 11 to 62.

 - It includes attacks not only from the USA, but also 10 rampages from 5 other countries (Canada, Germany, Finland, Scotland, and Brazil), providing an international scope.

 - Though most shooters are males, the book includes profiles of 4 female shooters and compares them to male perpetrators.

 - The chronology of attacks extends from 1966 through 2012.

 - The 48 shooters are grouped into three populations: secondary school shooters, college shooters, and aberrant adult shooters.

 The expanded range of this work allows for numerous comparisons and analyses, providing answers to many questions: